JFrog CLI for Skills

 Searches for skills by name or keyword across one or all discoverable Skills repositories.

-Run the following command to search for skills by name or keyword.
+To search for skills by name or keyword:

 Where:

-• <QUERY>: Skill name or keyword to search for
+• <QUERY>: Skill name or search term (CLI argument name: query)

 • <REPOSITORY_NAME>: Optional Skills repository key to limit the search